 Stakeholder Institutions Date of Topic of consultations Summary of Deliberations for the additional Financing.
-Group Consultation Government Ministry of 5 th - 9 th (i)Discuss the advance readiness of the SNSOP -Discuss the implementation strategies for the SNSOP.
-Agencies Finance and September following the approval by World Bank Board. -Establishment and Planning (MoFP), 2022. (ii) Follow up on the project effectiveness functionality of project Ministry of Gender conditions that is preparation of the Project and Social Welfare Operation Manual (POM) and establishment of oversight structures at local government levels.
-(MGSW) project implementation unit at MAFS & MGCSW Ministry of status towards declaration of effectiveness.
-Agriculture and (iii) Review progress status towards achievements Food Security for disbursement condition (MAFS), Single (iv)Discuss the transition from SSSNP to SNSOP Project and agree on next steps for project Coordination Unit implementation, in MAFS. , , ,
+Group Consultation Government Ministry of 5 th - 9 th (i)Discuss the advance readiness of the SNSOP -Discuss on the implementation strategies for the SNSOP.
+Agencies Finance and September following the approval by World Bank Board. -Establishment and Planning (MoFP), 2022. (ii) Follow up on the project effectiveness functionality of project Ministry of conditions that is preparation of the Project oversight structures at local government levels.
+Gender and Operation Manual (POM) and establishment oversignt structures at local government levels.
+Social Welfare of project implementation unit at MAFS & (MGSW) MGCSW status towards declaration of Ministry of effectiveness.
+Agriculture and (iii) Review progress status towards Food Security achievements for disbursement condition (MAFS), Single